 When we make a final decision we will write to you and explain the reasons.
 We will send a copy of the decision to the organisation you complained about.

-Most complaints are dealt with in 26 weeks.
-However some complicated cases can take much longer for us to gather enough information to make a fair decision.
+Most complaints are decided in 26 weeks.
+However some complicated cases can take longer for us to gather enough information to make a fair decision.

-We publish most of our decisions on our website three months after the date of the decision.
+We publish most decisions on our website three months after the date of the decision.
 Go to Possible outcomes for more information.